A passion for welding

 “I think the reason why people like it (Arc Academy) so much is that A, you’re not graded on it; but B, you can do it in your timeline and on your scale.
 It gives you the knowledge and access,” said Steve.
 “You get to come in after you’ve learned some technique in welding and make your own furniture or repair things.
 You get to bounce ideas off other students and it is much more flexible.”

 Following completion of the MIG basics classes, students are eligible to participate in open shop where they can continue to practice their welding skills or complete a variety of projects.
-Students can bring in their own materials or purchase square tubing, stainless, sheet metal and other materials offered onsite at Arc Academy.
+Students can bring in their own materials or purchase square tubing, stainless, sheet metal and other materials offered onsite.

 Offered three times a week for three hours a time, students can pay $75 a session for access to a full shop complete with Miller welding equipment and quality welding protection from the organization’s Arc Armor line.